-Once the decision has been made to apply the Strangler, it is usually a good idea to decide whether you need to protect the system from change by Wrapping the Monolith.
-Wrapping the Monolith is commonly achieved by creating a proxy or façade for existing external systems.
-If the team is facing their first microservice project, you need to make sure you have the infrastructure and the environment (both technical and organizational) to make it easier to implement microservices (Pave the Road).
-Once you have done this it is time to start writing your first microservice.
+Once the decision has been made to apply the Strangler, it is usually a good idea to decide whether you need to protect the system from change by Wrapping the Monolith.2 Wrapping the Monolith is commonly achieved by creating a proxy or façade for existing external systems.
+If the team is facing their first microservice project, you need to make sure you have the infrastructure and the environment (both technical and organizational) to make it easier to implement microservice.
 Starting Small-by having a team implement some new functionality-is a good way to learn about microservices principles.
 Once one or a few microservices have been successfully created, the team might redirect any new development efforts to use Microservices First.
 Sometimes you are not sure how big the microservice should be so you might start with a bigger service then refactor it to smaller services as you learn the domain and more about microservice design (Macro then Micro).